-the determination of final net numbers for each DTC Participant and for each NSCC Member, these amounts are further netted or combined to produce a consolidated net money settlement obligation for Common Members.
+an operational perspective, DTC end-of-day money settlement is centralized with NSCC's end-of-day settlement to provide Common Members with consolidated reporting and a single point of access for all settlement information, as well as the benefit of netting money settlements.
+Under this process, following the determination of final net numbers for each DTC Participant and for each NSCC Member, these amounts are further netted or combined to produce a consolidated net money settlement obligation for Common Members.
 For example, a Common Member with a settlement debit at NSCC and a settlement credit at DTC, will have the NSCC debit netted against the DTC credit.

 Settling Banks may settle on behalf of multiple DTC Participants and/or NSCC Members.
 Following determination of the consolidated net money settlement obligations of Common Members, the net-net debit or credit amounts for each Participant on whose behalf the Settling Bank settles is further netted to produce a single net-net debit or credit balance for each Settling Bank.
-At this stage, each Settling Bank must acknowledge the net amount due to it or from it, in order for settlement to proceed (or, a Settling Bank may refuse to settle for one or more identified Participants).64 Settlement of these net-net balances occurs through NSS, whereby DTC, for itself and as NSCC's settlement agent, submits instructions to have the Federal Reserve Bank accounts of the Settling Banks charged for their net-net debit balances and credited with their net-net credit balances, with offsetting entries to the DTC account at FRBNY.
-NSS funds transfers are final immediately when effected, in accordance with the FRB rules and procedures governing NSS.65 DTC confirms that funds transfers have been effected (once the NSS process has completed) on each business day.
+At this stage, each Settling Bank must acknowledge the net amount due to it or from it, in order for settlement to proceed (or, a Settling Bank may refuse to settle for one or more identified Participants).
+Settlement of these net-net balances occurs through NSS, whereby DTC, for itself and as NSCC's settlement agent, submits instructions to have the Federal Reserve Bank accounts of the Settling Banks charged for their net-net debit balances and credited with their net-net credit balances, with offsetting entries to the DTC account at FRBNY.
+NSS funds transfers are final immediately when effected, in accordance with the FRB rules and procedures governing NSS.
+DTC confirms that funds transfers have been effected (once the NSS process has completed) on each business day.
 Under DTC Rule 9(B), this has the legal effect of completing the settlement of all DVP transactions processed on that business day (i.e., this is the time at which settlement is final pursuant to the DTC Rules and Procedures).

-The timeframes for the DTC Settlement process, which Participants and Settling Banks must follow, are set forth in the DTC Settlement Service Guide.66
+The timeframes for the DTC Settlement process, which Participants and Settling Banks must follow, are set forth in the DTC Settlement Service Guide.
+66